 A board member since 2015, Bill brings a host of talents and skills to our table.
 He's a management consultant, an executive coach and the author of "Discussing the Undiscussable: A Guide to Overcoming Defensive Routines in the Workplace" (Jossey-Bass, 2007).
 Through that collective lens, Bill is committed to moving organizations forward in productive, healthy ways.
 Whether working professionally in his own business or volunteering for us, he views it all as a privilege and a way to do something that matters.
 In both roles, he gets to drop into so many different worlds while pursuing the same goal: making a difference.
 Apart from this, Bill likes to have fun!
 He enjoys gardening, hiking, biking and swimming.
 He also travels with his wife whenever possible.
 And here's an interesting tidbit about Bill: He's got a Ph.D and although most people assume this degree is in business, it's actually not.
 Rather, his doctorate is in religious studies, specifically the psychology of religion.

 "Eli" came aboard our governance team in 2016 and ever since, he's dedicated his entire education and career to community health.
-Currently, Eli serves as the program director at The Next Door, one of OCH's frequent partners in community health and an organization that's dedicated to strengthening families and children through supportive social service programs and resources.
-Before his promotion, Eli worked as a family services director at The Next Door and, prior to that, the program director of Nuestro Comunidad Sana.
+Currently, Eli serves as the director of programs at The Next Door, one of OCH's frequent partners in community health and an organization that's dedicated to strengthening families and children through supportive social service programs and resources.
+Before his promotion, Eli worked as a family services director at The Next Door and, prior to that, managed Nuestro Comunidad Sana.
 There—as well as at OCH—Eli was a community health worker.
 Eli earned his master's in social work at Portland State University and has a bachelor's in physical education from Seattle Pacific University.
 When he's not busy "strengthening our community," Eli is out and about pursuing his hobbies—soccer, mountain biking or perhaps DJing for parties and local events.
 He's a big music fan and can be quite the conversationalist.
 Recognize his name or voice?
 It's quite possible, considering this board member hosted his own local radio show for two years.